onfido/onfido-sdk-ui/README.md

 onfidoOut.tearDown()
 ```

-## Initilization options
+## Initialization options

 - **`token {String} required`**

-  A JWT is required in order to authorise with our WebSocket endpoint.
+  A JWT is required in order to authorize with our WebSocket endpoint.
 If one isn’t present, an exception will be thrown.

 - **`useModal {Boolean} optional`**